Marchuck/CustomGlideDataFetcher/README.md

 This is not the best solution, we can do it better! :rocket:

-This project demonstrates solution to load your `ThumbnailRequest` directly to glide, without overhead around fetching urls somewhere else:
+This project demonstrates solution to load your `ThumbnailRequest` directly to Glide, without overhead around fetching urls somewhere else:

 ```
 Glide.with(context)